2 Kilted Days in Killarney

 Breakfast - Fifth Season Restaurant at the Fairview Hotel

 After a long restful night, begin your second day in Killarney with a traditional Irish breakfast from the Fifth Season restaurant within the Fairview Hotel.
 This offering includes grilled Kerry bacon, Cronins pork sausage, black and white pudding, tomato, mushrooms, and your choice of fried, poached, or scrambled eggs.
 Unbeknownst to me, black and white pudding is not the sweet gelatinous pudding us Americans assume it to be — instead, in Ireland this dish refers to a grain-based sausage flavored with plenty of fat and stuffed into a sausage casing.
-White pudding lacks the beef or pork blood included in black pudding, and while I gave both a try I don’t plan on ordering Irish pudding again anytime soon.
+White pudding lacks the beef or pork blood included in black pudding, and while I gave both a try I don’t plan on ordering Irish pudding again anytime soon!

-For more traditional breakfast offerings in the Western sense, if you purchased a bed and breakfast rate with your room you can also order a classic eggs benedict, warm smoked salmon, pancakes, the Fairview waffle, or the Fairview platter of cold meats and Irish cheese.
+For more traditional breakfast offerings in the Western sense, if you purchased a bed and breakfast rate with your room you can also order a classic eggs Benedict, warm smoked salmon, pancakes, the Fairview waffle, or the Fairview platter of cold meats and Irish cheese.
 Gluten-free options are also available upon request.

 Innisfallen Island

 After breakfast, take a stroll out to Ross Castle, which should take around 40 minutes when departing from the Fairview Hotel.
 As you walk down Ross Road, you’ll see many jaunting cars—also known as horse-drawn carriages—passing by as one of the top things to in Killarney, Ireland.
-Depending on how much time you have to spend, consider taking a leisurely jaunting car ride to Ross Castle, which allows you to enjoy unobstructed views of the scenery without the intrusive noise of motor vehicles.
+Depending on how much time you have to spare, consider taking a leisurely jaunting car ride to Ross Castle, which allows you to enjoy unobstructed views of the scenery without the intrusive noise of motor vehicles.
 It’s important to note these are round trip tours, meaning if you try to hitch a ride one way you’ll be totally out of luck since the drivers already have existing passengers they need to transport back to town.

 From Reen Pier, depart in a small speedboat on an hour-long tour of Innisfallen Island.
 This island is home to the ruins of Innisfallen Abbey, an early Christian monastery founded in the 7th century by St. Finian the Leper.